Information for Quartix Technologies plc investors

 • Approving changes to the Board structure.

-The Board will continue to monitor its governance structures and will take action as appropriate to develop and enhance its governance functions.
+The Board will continue to monitor its governance structures and will take action as appropriate to develop and enhance its governance functions as the Group evolves.

 10. COMMUNICATE HOW THE COMPANY IS GOVERNED AND IS PERFORMING BY MAINTAINING A DIALOGUE WITH SHAREHOLDERS AND OTHER RELEVANT STAKEHOLDERS